wmitchell-cambria/react-wood-duck/README.md

 # react-wood-duck

-The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWS-NS digital services.
+The **react-wood-duck component library** is a set of re-usable components and styles to be used across all CWS-NS digital services.
 This library provides a common ‘language’ for CWS-NS designers and developers for front-end assets.
 It is aimed at improving communication, collaboration, productivity, and reducing coding efforts.

 ## Table of Contents